 The best health insurance company for you will depend on your health situation and budget.
 But it's not always about the price tag.
-Some health insurers offer cheap coverage but offer less-than-stellar customer service or a limited provider network.
+Some health insurers offer cheap coverage but less-than-stellar customer service or a limited provider network.

 To help you shop for the best deal, we looked through premium costs, customer service, provider networks and the financial strength of the top health insurance companies.
 Here's what we found.